breakfireaus/expanding-cards/README.md

 ## Description

 This projext was built to create cards that could expand when clicked and display a title.
-The purpose of this project was to practice vanilla javascript, html and CSS
+The purpose of this project was to practice vanilla javascript, html and CSS, and so people can have a different way to display a image gallery.

 ## Table of Contents